-When parents of a minor child separate, the toughest decision they may have to make is which parent will have primary custody of the child.
-You may be aware that courts must consider each parent's views on custody when deciding a custody arrangement, but you may not realize that in most states, judges must consider the child's custodial preference as well.
+When parents of a minor child separate or divorce, the toughest decision they may have to make is which parent will have primary custody of the child.
+You may be aware that courts must consider each parent's views on custody when deciding a custody arrangement.
+Still, you may not realize that in most states, judges can consider the child's custodial preference as well.

 This article will explain how a child's preference affects custody in Massachusetts.
 If you have additional questions after reading this article, you should consult a local family law attorney.

 Courts in Massachusetts believe that asking children to choose between their parents imposes a huge psychological burden on them.
-Because of this, judges are very careful when involving children in their parents' litigation.
-Courts have a number of options to minimize the negative impact on the child while still discovering the child's custodial preference.
+Because of this, judges are cautious when involving children in their parents' litigation.
+Courts have many options to minimize the negative impact on the child while still discovering the child's custodial preference.

 Courts sometimes appoint a guardian ad litem (an attorney for the child) to represent the child's interests.
 The guardian ad litem can relay the child's preference to the judge without the child having to appear in the courtroom.
 While the guardian ad litem doesn't have to agree with the child's custodial preference, the guardian must at least communicate the child's preference to the court.